Sebastian1981/DataAnalytics/cv.md

 ![universe](images/profil_fotos.png)

-My resume is structured into the following sections:
+My resumee is structured into the following sections:
 - [Projects and Work Experience](#projects-and-work-experience)
 - [Education](#education)
 - [Expertise and Tools](#expertise-and-tools)